Enter your code here

 print(f"It took you {roll_count} rolls to get snake eyes.")

-This code will continuously roll two six-sided dice (using random.randint(1, 6)
+This code will continuously roll two six-sided dice (using random.randint(1, 6)) until both dice come up as 1.

-The number of rolls it takes to achieve this outcome is tracked by the num_rolls
+The number of rolls it takes to achieve this outcome is tracked by the num_rolls variable, which is incremented with each roll.

-When snake eyes are rolled, the program prints how many rolls it took and then exits the loop with break
+When snake eyes are rolled, the program prints how many rolls it took and then exits the loop with break.

 Just run this code in a Python environment to see how it works.
 The number of rolls it takes to get snake eyes can vary greatly due to the randomness.